stocchi/speedrun-notes/gold/nsc/README.md

 Youngster Mikey: spam Scratch

-Put the Berry back on and call Mom (this can be done before Don Manip or on the Start buffers while passing Don) (if your HP is 14 or less, also Potion)
+Potion if <15, equip berry (15-16 use berry), call Mom (this can be done before Don Manip or on the Start buffers while passing Don)
  <details>
  <summary>(optional)[Don Manip](https://pastebin.com/7KdSvbZG)</summary>
  <br>